 The MAC entity needs not to monitor the PDCCH if it is not a complete PDCCH occasion (e.g. the Active Time starts or expires in the middle of a PDCCH occasion).

+Editor’s Note: RAN2 intends to determine/replace the value “k” with a fixed value when such is known.

 Conclusion